TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/posts/about/that/readme.md

 My only goal with this blog is to write a blog post about absolutely everything.

-So that when I'm talking to someone, I can say to anything, "Oh I wrote a blog post about that."
+So that when I'm talking to someone, I can always say, "Oh I wrote a blog post about that."

 <br>